thecredibleway/thecredibleway-com/docs/bible/credibility/historical-accuracy.md

 [21:24](https://www.biblegateway.com/passage/?search=John%2021%3A24&version=NKJV)).

-Peter, in [Acts 2](https://www.biblegateway.com/passage/?search=acts%202&version=NKJV) and his epistles, presents himself as a firsthand witness of Jesus' life, death and resurrection.
+Peter, in [Acts 2](https://www.biblegateway.com/passage/?search=acts%202&version=NKJV) and his epistles, presents himself as a first-hand witness of Jesus' life, death and resurrection.

 Eyewitnesses were still alive when the early gospels were being circulated - meaning that false claims could be easily challenged.
 The public nature of Jesus' ministry, the involvement of named individuals